Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation: Background

 \subsection{Asian options}

-In the Black--Scholes model the price $S_t$ satisfies the \emph{stochastic differential equation} (SDE) $\rd S_t = r S_t \rd t + \sigma S_t \rd W_t $, for $t \geq 0$, where $r > 0$ is the risk-free interest rate and $\sigma > 0$ is the volatility, both of which are assumed to be deterministic and constant in time, and $W_t$ is a standard Brownian motion.
+In the Black--Scholes model the price $S_t$ satisfies the \emph{stochastic differential equation} (SDE) $\rd S_t = R S_t \rd t + \sigma S_t \rd W_t $ for $t \geq 0$ under the risk neutral measure, where $R > 0$ is the risk-free interest rate and $\sigma > 0$ is the volatility, both of which are assumed to be deterministic and constant in time, and $W_t$ is a standard Brownian motion.
 The solution $S_t$ is given explicitly by

 which in practice is simulated by discretising the time interval $[0, T]$ using $d + 1$ uniform timesteps, and then generating a $(d+1)$-dimensional discrete Brownian motion given by a multivariate normal with covariance matrix $\Sigma$.
-Then the average price over $[0, T]$ can be approximated by averaging the price at the discrete timesteps.
+Then the average price over $[0, T]$ can be computed by averaging the price at the discrete timesteps.

 After factorising the covariance matrix as $\Sigma = AA^\top$ and making a change of variables, the time-discretised average of the underlying asset price $X = \phi(\bsY)$ is given by a function $\phi:\R^{d+1} \to \R$, of $(d + 1)$ i.i.d.\ standard normals, $Y_\ell \sim \mathrm{N}(0, 1)$, with